-Moody Library is open 83 1⁄2 hours weekly and provides reference librarians and others to assist library users with their information needs.
+Moody Library is open 83 hours weekly and provides reference librarians and others to assist library users with their information needs.
 The library contains over 300,000 items, including 50,000 electronic books.
 It subscribes to about 1,000 paper and microform journals and over 40,000 electronic journals.
-The library's catalog, links to all electronic content, including online indexes and other databases are available at moody.hbu.edu.
+The library's catalog, links to all electronic content, including online indexes and other databases are available on the library's home page. www.hbu.edu/MoodyLibrary